abhishek-kumar-code/Redfish_Public/Specification.md

 Collection-valued properties may contain a subset of the members of the full collection.
 In this case, the collection-valued property shall be annotated with a next link property.
 The property representing the next link shall be a peer of the collection-valued property, with the name of the collection-valued property suffixed with "@odata.nextLink".
 The value of the next link property shall be an opaque URL that the client can use to retrieve the next set of collection members.
 The next link property shall only be present if the number of resources requested is greater than the number of resources returned.

-Collection-valued properties may be annotated with a count.
+Collection-valued properties shall be annotated with a count.
 The property representing the count is a peer of the collection-valued property, with the name of the collection-valued property suffixed with "@odata.count".
 The value of the count is the total number of members available in the collection.

 Collection-valued properties shall not be null.
 Empty collections shall be returned in JSON as an empty array.